 Q: Can a product be considered legally defective if it hasn’t been recalled?

 Yes.
-While millions of products are recalled each year, (i) these recalls are issued only after a dangerous feature has been discovered, and (ii) many defective products are never recalled.
-As a result, while you can check to see if the product that injured you or a family member has been recalled, this should not be a factor in your decision to speak with a products liability lawyer.
+While millions of products are recalled each year, these recalls are issued only after a dangerous feature has been discovered.
+On the other hand, many defective products are never recalled at all.
+Therefore, while you can check to see if the product that injured you or a family member has been recalled, this should not be a factor in your decision to speak with a products liability lawyer.

 Q: What compensation is available for injuries from dangerous and defective products?